diegoorellanaga/chatup/README.md

 # Server Side

-The folder named server contains the 2 files that goes in the backend
+The folder named server contains the 2 files that goes in the backend.
+In order to work you need to change the credentials for the database.

 ## Available Scripts